chatterjee-d/QuITOv2/README.md

 #### (b) Use the Graphical User Interface (GUI)

 #### Installation
-The QuITO toolbox is packaged in the form of a MATLAB app with a Graphical Interface to ease the process of making use of the toolbox.
+The QuITO .2 toolbox is packaged in the form of a MATLAB app with a Graphical Interface to ease the process of making use of the toolbox.
 To install the GUI, navigate to the [Graphical Interface](./Graphical%20Interface/) directory, and in that directory, find the installation file, [QuITO - Graphical Interface.mlappinstall](./Graphical%20Interface/QuITO%20-%20Graphical%20Interface.mlappinstall).
 Clicking on which MATLAB throws a pop-up prompting the user to install the application.
 Once the app is installed, the user can find it in the **APPS** section on MATLAB's toolbar on the top.

 #### Instructions to Use
 1) Before starting the app, please ensure CasADI is installed and correctly imported onto MATLAB's path.
 The same can be verified using the commands `path` and `ver` on the Command Window.
-2) Once verified, navigate to the base directory of QuITO, and open the MATLAB app named **QuITO** from the **APPS** section on MATLAB's toolbar at the top of the window.
+2) Once verified, navigate to the base directory of QuITO v.2, and open the MATLAB app named **QuITO** from the **APPS** section on MATLAB's toolbar at the top of the window.
 3) Here, the user can select their preferred Example Problem or any User-Defined Template Problem from the dropdown, input values for _Number of Steps (N)_, _Shape Parameter (D)_, and _Generating function_, and simply click on the _Run_ button.
 4) The user must ensure the current working directory on MATLAB is always the [base directory](./) of the QuITO toolbox.